Quantitative Biosciences and Engineering

 Quantitative Biosciences and Engineering (QBE) Program Requirements

-For admission, students may enter with biology or health-related undergraduate degrees or with a technical degree, e.g. in engineering, mathematics, or computer science.
+For admission, students may enter with biology or health-related undergraduate degrees or with a technical degree, e.g., in engineering, mathematics, or computer science.

-Current Mines undergraduate students have the option to apply to the Office of Graduate Studies for the Combined program while pursuing their undergraduate degree (see information below).
+Current Mines undergraduate students have the option to apply to the Office of Graduate Studies for the combined program while pursuing their undergraduate degree (see information below).

 Each of the three degrees (non-thesis Master of Science, thesis-based Master of Science, and Doctor of Philosophy) require the successful completion of four core courses for a total of 13 credits, as detailed below.